 Polling Place Hours: Polling place hours are 7:00 am to 8:00 pm.
 If you are in line waiting to vote at closing time, you may cast yout vote even if it is done after 8:00 pm.

 For Uniformed and Overseas Voters: Military and Overseas voters are United States Citizens who are members of the Army, Navy, Air Force Marine Corps, Coast Guard, Merchant Marine, commissioned corps of the Public Health Service, National Oceanic and Atmospheric Administration, family members of the above and United States citizens residing outside of the country.
 For information, go here.

 Felons: Former felons are eligible to vote if they have met certain requirements: at least five years must have elapsed since the full sentence (prison and probation) and any fines have been satisfied before an application to register can be made.
 Felony convictions for murder, some sexual crimes or a crime against the public (e.g. abuse of office, bribery, etc.) results in permanent loss of the right to vote.
 To see if you are eligible please contact (302)739-4277.

 To Change your address or name: It is your responsibility to notify your County Department of Elections as soon as you move.
-(See "How to Register" above.)
-They will update your records and supply you with new information about your polling place, etc. If you are still waiting to notify your County Department, you may still vote.
-You will have to call your County Department of Elections for information about your new polling place location and before voting there, fill out a change of address form.
-You may fill out a change of address in the Fail Safe Voting line in the polling place.
+If you haven't yet notified your County Department, you can still vote.
+Call your County Department of Elections or check the online Voter Portal to locate your new polling place.
+You may fill out a change of address in the Fail Safe Voting line at the polling place.